swirlsxd/anime/README.md

 # anime
-A multi-tool utility bot for discord moderation, management, and etc.
+A multi-tool utility bot used for moderation, utilities, applications/appeals, tickets, suggestions, fun commands, and more.